-The disclosure obligations under the Taxonomy Regulation have applied, in part, from 1 January 2022 (in respect of the first two environmental objectives: climate change mitigation and climate change adaptation), with the remainder (in respect of the remaining four environmental objectives) coming into effect on 1 January 2023.
+The disclosure obligations under the Taxonomy Regulation came into force, in part, from 1 January 2022 (in respect of the first two environmental objectives: climate change mitigation and climate change adaptation), with the remainder (in respect of the remaining four environmental objectives) in force on 1 January 2023.

-The format and content of the disclosures required under both SFDR and the Taxonomy Regulation are subject to detailed requirements set out in Regulatory Technical Standards (RTS) which are due to take effect on 1 January 2023.
+The format and content of the disclosures required under both SFDR and the Taxonomy Regulation are subject to detailed requirements set out in Regulatory Technical Standards (RTS) which took effect on 1 January 2023.